Organisation and Governance

 Become part of our mission

-The Danish government and ICARS invite countries and foundations to join ICARS alongside Denmark as Founding or Supporting Members.
+The Danish Government and ICARS invite countries and foundations to join ICARS, alongside Denmark, as Strategic Funding Partners, Funding Partners or Mission Partners.